Sen. Frank Moss

 Former Senator for Utah

-Each dot in the chart below was a member of the Senate in 1976.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Moss is shown as a purple triangle. (analysis methodology)
+Moss is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1976 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Moss was the primary sponsor of 13 bills that were enacted.
 The most recent include:

 - S.J.Res.
 181 (94th): Joint resolution to authorize the erection of the American Legion’s Freedom Bell on lands of the park system of the District of Columbia, and for other purposes.